1-For-1 Mains At Over 100 Restaurants In Singapore With Burpple Beyond, Including These 7 Korean Restaurants

 As with many other people, the first question is typically, “So what’s the catch?”

 I will share as much as I know here.
 There are basically two types of membership: All Day and Off-Peak.

 The Off-Peak membership benefits those who often dine at non-peak hours.
-That is free of charge (u.p $4) for now.
+The Off-Peak fee is $4 per month.